Is life a dream? Vedanta, Maya, and the Illusion of Reality

 —Shakespeare, The Tempest (IV.i.148-158)

-Having come across Vedanta, we might be shocked to learn that the world isn't real!
-To any rational person, such a statement immediately sounds suspicious.
-However, according to Vedanta "real" is defined as that which never changes and is always present, which, once examined, no objects qualify as.
-To see the world as unreal is an important part of spiritual development because with a proper understanding of the nature of objects, we needn't any longer get caught up in the world's drama or suffer from events we have little or no control over.
+Understanding this is an important part of spiritual development.
+When we see the world as mithya, we need no longer get caught up in the world’s drama or suffer from events over which we have little control.
 After all, this isn’t our show.
 We didn’t write the script, have no idea where central casting is, and the props appear to have been here long before anyone arrived on the scene.

 Pablo Picasso drawing a centaur with light, 1949.
 Gjon Mili.